Program Information & Handbooks

 Safety comes first at WOLF School.
 Our staff is certified in the Principles of First Aid and CPR, and carry first aid kits and radios with them while out on the trails.
 Students are supervised at all times by chaperones, teachers, or WOLF School staff; all are subject to the rule of three and no one is ever alone with an adult.
 All staff are background checked and our campuses are closed to the public (with the exception of Little Basin, a California State Park).
 WOLF School’s onsite health supervisor handles medications and ill students in coordination with the classroom teachers.
 All prescription and over-the-counter medication must be in the original labeled bottle and be accompanied with a signed doctor’s approval with full dispensation instructions.

 Homemade meals are included in the cost of your program, starting with dinner the first night and ending with lunch on the last day.
 We provide healthy, kid-friendly food in either a buffet or family-style setting.
-An example of a typical day consists of: pancakes, cereal and fruit for breakfast; build your own sandwich (turkey, ham, cheese, vegetables, tofu, and/or alternative-peanut butter and jelly), carrots, trail mix, and cookies for lunch; and pasta with a choice of vegetarian or meat sauce, salad, and bread for dinner.
-We can easily accommodate most special diets, including vegetarian, vegan, dairy-free, gluten-free, and most food-related allergies; please enter special food needs on your/your child's Medical History Form, and contact us in advance of the program for special accommodations.
+An example of a typical day consists of: pancakes, cereal and fruit for breakfast; build your own sandwich (turkey, ham, cheese, vegetables, tofu, and/or Wowbutter and jelly), carrots, trail mix, and cookies for lunch; and pasta with a choice of vegetarian or meat sauce, salad, and bread for dinner.
+We can easily accommodate most special diets, including vegetarian, vegan, nut-free, dairy-free, gluten-free, and most food-related allergies; please enter special food needs on your/your child's Medical History Form, and contact us in advance of the program for special accommodations.
 Don’t forget a lunch for yourself/your child on the first day!

 LIVING AND LEARNING TOGETHER